phetsims/phet-info/doc/phet-development-overview.md

 ## Building and Testing

+The process described above is sufficient for iterating during development.
+When you are ready to build the source code (including images, sounds and other assets) into an optimized HTML file suitable for student or client usage, you can build the simulation using the chipper grunt build process.

 ### Building the Simulation with chipper

 1. Open Git Bash (Windows) or Terminal (macOS) and type: